pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

     3. Add user `root` with an empty password and `default_hostgroup` as `0`, corresponding to the TiDB backend `hostgroup_id` above.
     4. Take effect the user configuration and save it on disk.

-5. Log in to **_ProxySQL MySQL Interface_** with the `root` user and query 5 times, expecting three different returns `'tidb-0'`, `'tidb-1'` and `'tidb-2'`.
+5. Log in to **_ProxySQL MySQL Interface_** with the `root` user and query 5 times, expecting three different returns: `'tidb-0'`, `'tidb-1'` and `'tidb-2'`.
-6. Stop and clear Docker Compose started resources, such as: containers and network topologys.
+6. Stop and clear Docker Compose started resources, such as: containers and network topologies.

 #### 5.3.2 Run